 The only way to learn

-You can read all the books you want, you can write all you want in your own notebook but the only real way to learn is to get your idea out into the world, pitch it and get feedback!
+You can read all the books you want, and you can write all you want in your own notebook but the only real way to learn is to get your idea out into the world, pitch it, and get feedback!

 If you have an idea in your head then get it out into the world and start pitching and selling it and see what happens!